 - Proteins: Barley’s percentage of proteins is somewhat higher (12.5 percent) than wheat (11.3 percent) while containing less gluten.
 Because of this, barley bread is more compact and less spongy than that made with wheat.
 Barley proteins are also deficient in lysine.
 However, this lack is minimized by combining barley with legumes or dairy products rich in lysine.

 - Carbohydrates: Barley contains 56.2 percent, somewhat less than wheat (61.7 percent).
 The carbohydrates of both grains are in the form of starch.
-This is digested more easily when it has been ground to a fine flour, as opposed to the whole grain (cooked barley, flakes).
-However, barley is most digestible when malted, either as grain, as flour, or as liquid malt.
+This is digested more easily when ground to a fine flour, as opposed to the whole grain (cooked barley, flakes).
+However, barley is most digestible when malted as grain, flour, or liquid malt.

-- Vitamins: Barley contains more vitamins B1 and B2 than wheat but only half as much vitamin E. As with all grains, it lacks provitamin A, vitamin C, and vitamin B12.
+- Vitamins: Barley contains more vitamins B1 and B2 than wheat but only half as much vitamin E. As with all grains, it lacks provitamin A, C, and B12.

 - Minerals: Its composition is similar to wheat: rich in phosphorus, magnesium, iron, zinc, and other trace elements.
 However, like wheat, it is poor in calcium.

-- Fiber: Barley contains 17.3 grams of cellulose fiber per 100 grams; this is about 5 grams more than wheat.
+- Fiber: Barley contains 17.3 grams of cellulose fiber per 100 grams, about 5 grams more than wheat.
 Alternatively, pearl barley and the flour it is made from possess fewer nutrients since they are refined, as is the refined white wheat flour.
-During the polishing process, barley can lose seventy-four percent of its protein content, eighty-eight percent of its vitamins and minerals, and ninety-seven percent of its fiber.
+During polishing, barley can lose seventy-four percent of its protein content, eighty-eight percent of its vitamins and minerals, and ninety-seven percent of its fiber.
 Malted grain or flour contains more nutrients than pearl barley since it has not been as refined.
 It is more digestible because of its richness in enzymes.
 It is tastier than barley because it has been toasted.

 Barley Health Benefits